Make vs Zapier: A Comprehensive Guide

 2. E-Commerce Operations

 Zapier: Perfect for simple store tasks: when an order is created in Shopify, automatically add the buyer to a Mailchimp list or send an SMS confirmation.
+The extensive Shopify integration covers most common use cases.

 Make: Better for large catalogs or multi-store networks.
 Retailers use Make to sync product inventory across different platforms, transform CSV price lists, and run multi-step order-fulfillment pipelines with conditional logic.